silverstripe/silverstripe-graphql/README.md

 ```

 By declaring these two operations, we have automatically added a new query and
-mutation to the GraphQL schema, using naming naming conventions derived from
+mutation to the GraphQL schema, using naming conventions derived from
 the operation type and the `singular_name` or `plural_name` of the DataObject.

 ```graphql